Our Pipeline Images Core Pro 2 Alvelestat

 Bronchiolitis Obliterans Syndrome (BOS) is a rare condition where excessive inflammation causes thickening of the airways, severely limiting lung function.
 BOS occurs predominantly in people undergoing bone-marrow, stem-cell or lung transplant and is a progressive condition, with significant mortality.

-Dr. Steve Pavletic at the National Institutes of Health (NIH) is leading a Phase 1b/2 trial of Alvelestat in patients with BOS following stem-cell transplantation in a study sponsored by the National Cancer Institute.
+Dr. Steve Pavletic at the National Institutes of Health (NIH) is leading an investigator-sponsored Phase 1b/2 trial of Alvelestat in patients with BOS following stem-cell transplantation in a study sponsored by the National Cancer Institute.

-Patients received escalating doses of alvelestat over an 8-week period, from 60 mg twice daily to a maximum of 240 mg twice daily, which was tolerated in all patients.
+Patients received escalating doses of alvelestat over an 8-week period, from 60 mg twice daily to a maximum of 240 mg twice daily.
+Alvelestat was tolerated in all patients.

 • Phase 1b interim data - progressive reduction of plasma desmosine over 8 weeks in 6 of 7 treated patients, all of whom had improved or stable lung disease (FEV1 ) and reduction in stimulated neutrophil elastase activity.